sig-gis/SEPAL-CEO/docs/module-2.rst

   d.
 Add XCoordinate and YCoordinate to the Advanced options **X column and Y columns.**

 .. image:: images/X_Y_fields.JPG
-   :at: Filling out the X and Y column fields.
+   :alt: Filling out the X and Y column fields.
    :width: 450

+|

 3. Click Upload to initiate the upload.